222anto222/auTravail/README.md

 # auTravail
-Allez on semotive et on s'y met
+Allez on se motive et on s'y met